atakhq/murmur-tak-install-scripts/README.md

 # murmur-tak-install-scripts
-Script package to auto-install and configure Murmur (Mumble Server) for use in TAK server applications.
+# This Script package to auto-install and configure Murmur (Mumble Server) for use in TAK server applications.

 1. SSH into your TAK server, (we will assume you already have git installed to clone this repo)